 To be eligible, the person in the annexe would need to be dependent on the occupants of the main house due to their age (if they are at least 65 years old), disability, drug or alcohol dependence.

 If you are required to live in a second home because it is a condition of your job, you may be entitled to a 50% discount on the Council Tax bill of the second home.
 This includes members of HM Services and members of the Clergy.
 You need to apply for the discount to the Council which serves the area your Second Home is in.

 We will take various factors into account in order to determine main residence in each individual case.
 You will need to provide evidence of the requirement by your employer to live in the property in question.

-If you think that this applies to you, please download and complete this application form and return it to us.
-You will need to continue to pay your council tax as per your instalments until a discount or exemption is granted.
+If you think that this applies to you, please download and complete this application form [PDF] and return it to us.
+You will need to continue to pay your Council Tax, as per your instalments, until a discount or exemption is granted.

 By clicking 'consent' you agree to view our Twitter feed embedded in our website.